Reilly-Lab-Yale/variant_effects_mnoon/MPAC_gnomAD_preprocessing/README.md

 ## 0. merge

-- executes `bedtools merge` to combine gnomad variants annotated with Malinois predictions as described in (METHODS) (`data/Malinois/gnomAD_variants/`) with variants annotated with a subset of gnomad annotations (`/gpfs/gibbs/pi/reilly/VariantEffects/data/gnomAD/gnomAD_genomes_v3.1.2/`), as both sets of annotations are useful for subsequent steps.
+Uses `bedtools merge`[^d] to combine gnomad variants annotated with Malinois predictions with variants annotated with a subset of gnomad annotations as both sets of annotations are useful for subsequent steps.

 ## 1.0.format_zoonomia_phylop

-Pre-processes phylo P scores retrieved from (ZOONOMIA CITE) into a format usable by `bcftools annotate`.
+Pre-processes phylo P scores[^b] into a format usable by `bcftools annotate`[^c].

 ## 2.0.annotate